Recurrence Relations and Dispersive Techniques for Precision Multi-Loop Calculations: Appendix A: Recurrence relations

 Using the integration by parts technique~\cite{Tkachov,ChT} we get the following recurrence relations for these integrals~\cite{BDS}:

 with ${\mathbf 1}^{\pm}J^{(2)}(D;\nu_1, \nu_2)=J^{(2)}(D;\nu_1\pm 1, \nu_2)$, ${\mathbf 2}^{\pm}J^{(2)}(D;\nu_1, \nu_2)=J^{(2)}(D;\nu_1, \nu_2\pm 1)$, and

-where $\lambda(m_1^2, m_2^2, k^2)$ is the standard notation for the K\"allen function.
-Note that the sum of the indices $\nu_1$ and $\nu_2$ on the r.h.s. of Eqs.~(\ref{ibp1})--(\ref{ibp2}) is less by one than their sum on the l.h.s.
-Therefore, by using these relations all the integrals with higher integer $\nu$'s can be expressed in terms of the integral $J^{(2)}(D;1,1)$ and the massive tadpoles
+where $\lambda(m_1^2, m_2^2, k^2)$ is the standard notation for the K\"all\'en function.
+Note that the sum of the indices $\nu_1$ and $\nu_2$ on the rhs of Eqs.~(\ref{ibp1})--(\ref{ibp2}) is less by one than their sum on the lhs.
+Therefore, by using these relations, all the integrals with higher integer $\nu$'s can be expressed in terms of the integral $J^{(2)}(D;1,1)$ and the massive tadpoles

 Furthermore, to bring the shifted values of the space-time dimension $D$ back to $4-2\varepsilon$ (or $2-2\varepsilon$) we can use the following relation, which can be obtained by using the geometrical approach~\cite{DD-JMP,D-NIM} or the functional relations~\cite{Tarasov97}: